ggkarabas/CS403_LISP/README.md

    ```bash
    dotnet run
    ```
-2. Follow the on-screen prompts to input Lisp expressions.

 ### Testing
 - The `Program.cs` file includes predefined tests for core functionality.
 To run the tests:
    ```bash